gvwilson/thirdbit/src/talks/sdgc/index.md

     <ul>
       <li>"The only valid way to analyze individual behavior is maximization of wealth"</li>
       <li>…which is provably wrong, but their writing is engaging…</li>
-      <li>…and tech bros are suckers for simple answers to hard questions</li>
+      <li>…and tech bros are suckers for simple answers to hard questions that fit their preconceived ideas…</li>
+      <li>…especially when they have no idea where those ideas came from</li>
     </ul>
   </div>
 </div>